 If your group intends on becoming a local chapter but does not meet the requirements, you may form as a caucus.

 Three or more INGP members may request to form a local or regional caucus and elect a delegate to the Coordinating Committee and Congress.
 A local caucus has twelve months to meet the requirements to affiliate as a local chapter or dissolve.

-Requests to form a local caucus may be completed using the form below, or you can mail a written request to: the Indiana Green Party, PO Box 395, Muncie, IN 47308.
+Requests to form a local caucus may be completed using the form below, or you can mail a written request to: the Indiana Green Party, PO Box 47872, Indianapolis, IN 46247.

 Caucuses in the Green Party